What’s on in Devon in July 2026

 For more information about the show, tickets and parking see the Show website.

-Find out more on the National Trust website.
+Find out more and get tickets on the Palace Theatre website.

-Find out more about these exhibitions and other summer activities on the museum’s website.
+Find out more about the festival programme and children’s festival activities on the website.

-Know of an event I can add to my monthly guides?
+Know of an event I can add to my what’s on guides?
 Submit a listing!

 If you want to find out what’s on at other times of the year take a look at my full Devon events guide.